PansuriyaMaulik/Project-Management-App/README.md

 # Project-Management-App
 Project Management Application built using React, MongoDB, and GraphQL.
-This is a learning project.
+It is a learning project.